mobimeo/github-rebase-review-bot/README.md

 # GitHub Rebase Review Bot

-A GitHub App built with [Probot](https://github.com/probot/probot) to undo automatic PR review dismissals, given the diff did not change since the last approval.
+A GitHub App built with [Probot](https://github.com/probot/probot) to re-approves dismisse PR reviews, given the diff did not change since the last approval.
 The hashes are stored in AWS DynamoDB.

 ## Test